ransh93/Color-optimal-Sampling/README.md

 4. gen_graphs.py - used to create two heatmap graphs: PSNR, MSE.

-Training:
+<b>Training:</b>
 1. Important Flags:
 	1.	name			- the name of network
 	2.	niter			- the number of epochs
 	3.	save_epoch_freq	- controls the frequency in which the network is being saved during training
 	4.	niter_decay		- number of epochs to decay learning rate
 	5.	lr				- the learning rate
 	6.	phase			- train\test
 		7.	output_nc		- output dimension
 		8.	input_nc		- input dimension
 		9.	loadSize		- scale images to this size